 Once again, there are no guarantees.
 A hot diploma doesn't mean anything by itself, and students unable to gain entrance to a top 30 school can make up for most/all of that advantage with extra grit, hard work, dedication, and perseverance.

 Still, it's worth it to aim high.
 Go for 100%!
-Then, celebrate the result, whatever it is.
-Use failures as feedback to recalibrate the machine.
+Then celebrate the result, whatever it is.
+Use failures as feedback, as opportunities to recalibrate the machine.

 Copyright © 2006-present: Christopher R. Borland.
 All rights reserved.